-- · Level 1: inputs are unadjusted quoted prices of identical instruments in active markets; - Level 2: inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly; and - Level 3: inputs for the liabilities that are not based on observable market data (unobservable inputs).
+- Level 1: inputs are unadjusted quoted prices of identical instruments in active markets; - Level 2: inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly; and - Level 3: inputs for the liabilities that are not based on observable market data (unobservable inputs).

-Fair value inputs are taken from observable markets where possible, but if they are unavailable, judgement is required in establishing fair value.
-The Corporation's fair value hierarchy is classified as Level 2 for loans and borrowings, and short term debt.
-The classification for disclosure purposes has been determined in accordance with generally accepted pricing models, based on discounted cash flow analysis, with the most significant inputs being the contractual terms of the instrument and the market discount rates that reflect the credit risk of counterparties.
+Fair value inputs are taken from observable markets where possible.
+In the absence of an active market, the Corporation estimates fair value by using valuation techniques that refer to observable market data or estimated market prices.
+In making such estimates, the Corporation gives the highest priority to unadjusted quoted prices in active markets for similar assets or liabilities (Level 2) and the lowest priority to unobservable inputs (Level 3), as applicable.
+Fair values estimated using generally accepted pricing models are based on discounted cash flow analysis, with the most significant inputs being the contractual terms of the instrument and the market discount rates that reflect the credit risk of counterparties.